-No Oktoberfest this year?
-That’s simply unthinkable for our author.
-Without further ado, he is arranging his own personal Wiesn celebration – all by himself, within his own four walls.
+No Oktoberfest again this year?
+That's out of the question for our author.
+Without further ado, he celebrates his private Oktoberfest - all alone in his own four walls.

 Damn it!
 My lederhosen are falling down.
 There’s not much I can do about that right now though, as both my hands are occupied with the beer keg I am lugging up to my fourth-floor apartment.
 It’s 32 degrees outside and my face is dripping with sweat.
 I set the keg down on a step for a moment and pull my trousers up almost to my armpits.
 Not that they’ll stay there long, because I can’t do up the button any more: it seems I may have gained a few kilos in the months of pandemic season.
 That is one advantage of celebrating Oktoberfest alone though – there’s nobody to see when your lederhosen suddenly fall down to your knees and you’re standing there in your underwear.
 On which note, hello – or rather Grüß Gott – from my own private Wiesn!